Local Lettings Policies

 Purpose

-This Local Letting Plan is introduced under the Housing (Wales) Act 2014, specifically Section 95, which places a duty on housing associations to co-operate with local authorities in tackling homelessness and allows flexibility in allocation schemes to promote sustainable communities.
-It also aligns with Part 6 of the Housing Act 1996, as amended, requiring reasonable preference for those in greatest housing need, in agreement with Merthyr Tydfil County Borough Council (MTCBC) and Merthyr Tydfil Housing Association (MTHA).
+This Local Letting Policy is introduced under Section 95 of the Housing (Wales) Act 2014, which places a duty on housing associations to co-operate with local authorities in tackling homelessness and allows flexibility in allocation schemes to promote sustainable communities.
+It also aligns with Part 6 of the Housing Act 1996, requiring reasonable preference for those in greatest housing need.

 Scope

-Applies to initial lettings at The Coppice, a new development by Merthyr Tydfil Housing Association (MTHA).
-Operates alongside the Merthyr Tydfil Common Allocations Policy and Welsh Government’s Code of Guidance on Allocation of Accommodation and Homelessness, which permits local letting arrangements to support community cohesion and tenancy sustainability.
+It complements the Common Allocations Policy and the Welsh Government’s Code of Guidance on Allocation of Accommodation and Homelessness, which permits local letting arrangements to support community cohesion and tenancy sustainability.

 Key Principles